RingoMar/TuserF/README.md

 * Replace the **Client ID** on Line 9 with the new one

 # How to Run
-* Navigate to your folder where you have downloaded the files with CMD...
 ___
 Now run the line `python tuserF.py username`
 ___